dlavelle7/db_examples/PostgreSQL/README.md

 Running the container will set up database "example_db" with username "test_user" and password "pass" for db operations.

-1. Build the postgres image:
+1. Build the example postgres image:

 ```
 docker build . -t pgimg